 Note that the onboard gyroscopes are sensitive to temperature changes.
 Therefore, since the average ambient temperature at the factory (on the island of Kauai in Hawaii) may be different than in your environment, you can optionally choose to re-calibrate the gyroscope by pressing and holding the “CAL” button for at least 10 seconds.
-When you release the “CAL” button, ensure that the “CAL” Led flashes briefly, and then press the “RESET” button to restart navX-Micro.
-When navX-Micro is re-started, it will perform the Initial Gyro Calibration – the same process that occurs at our factory.
-NOTE: It is very important to hold navX-Micro still, and parallel to the earth’s surface, during this Initial Gyro Calibration period.
+When you release the “CAL” button, ensure that the “CAL” Led flashes briefly, and then press the “RESET” button to restart navX2-Micro.
+When a navX-sensor is re-started, it will perform the Initial Gyro Calibration – the same process that occurs at our factory.
+NOTE: It is very important to hold the navX-sensor still, and parallel to the earth’s surface, during this Initial Gyro Calibration period.
 You might consider performing this process before using your robot the first time it is used within a new environment (e.g., when you arrive at a FTC competition event).

-The value of re-running Factory Calibration at the same temperature navX-Micro will be operated at is potentially increased yaw accuracy as well as faster Startup Calibration.
+The value of re-running Factory Calibration at the same temperature the navX-sensor will be operated at is potentially increased yaw accuracy as well as faster Startup Calibration.
 If a significant temperature shift has occurred since the last Factory Calibration, the Startup Calibration time may take longer than normal, and it’s possible that yaw accuracy will be diminished until the next On-the-fly Gyro Calibration completes.

-Startup Calibration occurs each time the navX-Micro is powered on, and requires that the sensor be held still in order to complete successfully.
+Startup Calibration occurs each time the navX-Sensor is powered on, and requires that the sensor be held still in order to complete successfully.
 Using the Factory Calibration as a starting point, the sensor calibrates the accelerometers and adjusts the gyroscope calibration data as well based upon current temperature conditions.